tableauio/tableauio.github.io/content/en/docs/guide/xml/metasheet.md

 toc: true
 ---

-## What is a Metasheet in XML?
+## What is a metasheet in XML?

-A **Metasheet** is a comment block normally written at the beginning of an XML file, which must begin with keyword `@TABLEAU` and define types of attributes of nodes in the following lines. e.g.:
+A **metasheet** is a comment block normally written at the beginning of an XML file, which must begin with keyword `@TABLEAU` and define types of attributes of nodes in the following lines. e.g.:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>